KingsleyIbe/Microverse-Portfolio-Assignment/README.md

 # MICROVERSE STUDENT PORTFOLIO

-> This project is to test students knowledge on CSS flexbox, grid and basic HTML.
+> This project is to test students knowledge on CSS flexbox, grid, css animation and basic HTML.

 ![screenshot](/images/project-desktop-v.jpeg)